 Click on the toggle below for conversion to US Cooking Units.

 - Peel the Korean radish.
 Using a mandoline, slice 2cm thick and then cut them into matchsticks.

 - Add ½ tsp of salt to the Korean radish coat well.
 This will help draw out the water.
 Place in a colander or sieve and place over a prep bowl to allow the water to drip through for 30 minutes.

-- Chop the whole scallion or green onion.
+- Chop the whole scallion (spring onion) or green onion.